 Students must complete 6 additional credits in studio art or art history courses.
 Students must complete 18-31 credits in courses in the School of Education.
 Students take different education courses and sequences of courses depending on their previous course work, teaching experience, and the certificates they hold.
 Students who possess Initial Certification in teaching art must complete 15 credits in Group II and 3 credits in Group III, below.
 Students who do not possess Initial Certification in teaching art or equivalent course work and teaching experience or who are teaching but do not possess Initial Certification in teaching art must have the appropriate course work and credits in the subject area and must complete the appropriate courses in Group I in addition to courses in Groups II and III, below.
-Students pursuing Initial Certification in teaching art must take Secondary Education 7503X, Teaching Writing Across the Curriculum; Childhood and Special Education 7671X, Children and Youth with Special Needs in Group III.
+Students pursuing Initial Certification in teaching art must take Secondary Education 7503X, Teaching Writing Across the Curriculum; Childhood and Special Education 7671X, Children and Youth with Special Needs, or Secondary Education 7671X, Children and Youth with Special Needs, or Early Childhood and Art Education 7104T, Environments for Infants, Toddlers and Young Children with Special Developmental and Learning Needs, or Early Childhood and Art Education 7652T, Teaching Young Children with Special Needs through the Arts in Group III.
 Students who already have a master's degree but wish Initial Certification in teaching art must take appropriate courses in Group I, II and III below, as determined at the time of matriculation by the program coordinator of art education in the Department of Early Childhood and Art Education in the School of Education.
+Group I:

 Early Childhood and Art Education 7538T, 7542T, 7520T, 7543T.
 Group II: